Steam-Trender/Steam-Trender-Frontend/steam-trender/public/content/terms.md

 ## 14. Contact Us

 If you have any questions about these Terms of Use, please contact us at help [at] steamtrender [dot] com.

-_By using SteamTrender, you acknowledge that you have read, understood, and agreed to these Terms of Use._